The Professional Negligence Law Review: Portugal

 To practise as a lawyer, it is necessary to be registered with the Portuguese Bar Association.
 The practice of law without inscription in the Portuguese Bar Association is considered a crime of usurpation of functions under the Portuguese Penal Code and is punishable with a prison sentence of up to two years or a fine of up to 240 days.

-As a profession subject to registration with a professional association, lawyers' liability is linked to their own disciplinary rules, and breaching these may lead to the lawyer incurring disciplinary or administrative liability, depending on whether the breaches are ethical or administrative.
+As law is a profession subject to registration with a professional association, lawyers' liability is linked to their own disciplinary rules, and breaching these may lead to the lawyer incurring disciplinary or administrative liability, depending on whether the breaches are ethical or administrative.

 Lawyers are subject to the Portuguese Bar Association's statutes, which state that lawyers must, inter alia, act with honesty, probity, uprightness, loyalty, courtesy, sincerity and independence.